Skill1993/studProjBalls/README.md

-# studProjBalls
+# Balls
-It is a simple project that demonstrates the interraction of some objects like balls
+It is a simple project that demonstrates the interraction of some objects